 07. Move on to the ears

 As with the eyes, it is necessary to pay close attention to perspective when drawing ears.
 Observe the shape of the head and how the ears are attached to it.
 The ears are generally a mirror image of each other, but even when painting uneven ears (some dogs have one droopy ear, for example) they will stay a consistent shape at their base.
-In this example I have altered one of the ears on purpose to show you what I mean.
+In this example one of the ears has been altered on purpose as an example

 08. Refine the body